 Looking for the best PTZ camera for streaming, web conferencing or video production?
 This guide will help you choose the best Pan/Tilt/Zoom camera for your needs - and help you get the best price available right now.

-PTZ cameras with motorized stands which allow for remote control, or even automated operation, have boomed in recent years because they solve several issues elegantly.
-If you’re setting up a conference room, lecture theater or church for remote connection or big-screen display, you probably don’t want to pay a camera operator full time.
+PTZ cameras with motorized stands which allow for remote control, or intelligent automatic operation, have boomed in recent years because they solve several issues elegantly.
+If you’re setting up a conference room, lecture theater or church for remote connection or big-screen display, you probably can’t pay a camera operator full time.
 Even as we move past the pandemic, many want to welcome more people than might otherwise be possible at events like weddings and funerals.
-Nevertheless you will want better video than you get from a standard webcam.
-Finally the huge boom in small or one person crews that has followed the growth of YouTube provides a whole additional market for high quality video without operator costs.

-While some PTZ systems can take advantage of automated features like subject tracking, mounting the camera on a powered pan/tilt head has another huge advantage – it takes up very little space, and cameras can be snuck into the top corners or rooms or other locations that not only afford a much better view but are a lot more discrete.
+Mounting options are important to consider; a powered pan/tilt head takes up very little space, and cameras can be snuck into the top corners or rooms or other locations that not only afford a much better view but are a lot more discrete.
 Reality TV producers can set their operators in another location altogether, with joystick controls (budget extra for these) and other remote switches and monitors.
-This is useful in any small room where there isn’t the space to stand behind a camera, but for some productions it is an essential part of providing the illusion of privacy to the subjects (who often feel far less ashamed of their actions in front of a camera and mic than they would a professional camera operator).
+This is useful in any small room where there isn’t the space to stand behind a camera, but for some productions it is an essential part of providing the illusion of privacy (people often feel far less ashamed of their actions when there is no professional camera operator in sight).

 Given the choice of applications, there is also a variety of features you might need to look for; from traditional camera settings like resolution.
 Connectivity is critical, since PTZ cameras are associated with live productions, so you need to know what quality video signals you can get out via what sockets, and whether it’s possible to attach a microphone for pro quality sound (especially important if you’re using the PTZ camera to create a live stream over IP).
 In terms of control, a RS232 port allows for industry standard analogue remote controls, possibly even daisy-chained between cameras, though digital IR remotes are common too.